Moremar/IT_tutorials/CyberSecurity/Security/CompTIA_Security+.md

 - log files (network, system, application, security, web, DNS ...)
 - Syslog / R-Syslog / Syslog-NG
 - nxlog : cross-platform open-source tool similar to syslog-ng
-- journalctl : Linux command-line utility to query and display logs from journald, the systemd logging service
+- journalctl : Linux command-line utility to query and display logs from journald, the systemd logging service (for example all sudo commands)
 - netflow : Cisco-proprietary network protocol collecting network traffic
 - sflow : open-source version of netflow

+### EXIF (Exchangeable Image File Format)

+EXIF is a standard for saving metadata to an image file.
+When a photo is taken with a digital camera, EXIF defines how metadata are embedded inside the image.
+This can include the camera model, the lens details, the date and time of image capture, the geolocation...

+**Exiftool** is a free and open-source program for reading, writing and manipulating images metadata.
+It can be used to display all metadata embedded in an image.

 ### Forensic procedures

 Forensic procedures are always written, to ensure they are effective and compliant with regulations.

+The **RFC 3227** (Guideline for Evidence Collection and Archiving) gives a good set of best practices for forensics.

 #### Identification